-For the past weeks, much like a diner on a progressive dinner savoring rich, multiple courses, I’ve been enjoying slowly absorbing the details of Trogir’s Cathedral of Saint Lawrence.
+For the past weeks, much like a diner on a progressive dinner savoring multiple courses, I’ve been the chance to slowly absorb the details of the Cathedral of Saint Lawrence in Trogir, Croatia.

-Days after the parade madness, ready for a ‘second course,’ we stopped at the cathedral’s portal to soak up the early-morning sun.
+Days after the parade madness, we were ready for a “second course” of stimulation in Trogir (which has been on UNESCO’s World Heritage List since 1997).
+So, one early morning, we stopped at the imposing cathedral’s portal to soak up the Dalmatian sunshine.
 With the city’s residents on their morning commutes, criss-crossing the neighboring town square in a hurried fashion, we had the portal all to ourselves.
-(I can only imagine what it’s like in the summertime as a sea of shutterbugs elbow each other for snapping space!)
+I can only imagine what it’s like in the summertime as a sea of shutterbugs elbow each other for snapping space!

 Not surprisingly, the cathedral is Trogir’s most prominent monument.
 Started in 1213, and finished in the seventeenth century, it incorporates Romanesque and Gothic architectural characteristics into its design.

 One of the exterior’s highlights — its west portal — was completed by a local master named Radovan, along with some of his pupils and followers.
-The portal depicts religious motifs: scenes from the Gospels, saints, apostles and even exotic animals.
+The portal depicts religious motifs: scenes from the Bible, saints, and apostles.
 Ashamed Adam and Eve stand atop two protruding lions.

-When you’re there in person, it’s easy to get lost in the details, but it’s remarkable to consider that these sculptures are nearly 800 years old!
-With the exception of Eve’s missing nostril and the couple’s slightly-snipped fingertips, the artwork is intact.
+When you’re admiring the cathedral in person, it’s easy to get lost in the details.
+However, it’s remarkable to consider that these sculptures are nearly 800 years old!
+With the exception of Eve’s missing nostril and the couple’s slightly snipped fingertips, the artwork is intact.
 With today’s all-too-common practice of building shoddy, impermanent structures, I wonder what architectural legacy we’ll leave behind to future generations?

-In a future post, I’ll share interior images from this magnificent cathedral, and if I muster up the courage, I’ll conquer the infamous bell tower climb.
-(One of my well-travelled readers alerted me that the St. Lawrence Tower ascent can be quite terrifying!)
-Until then, enjoy these images of Radovan’s masterpiece!
+In a future post, I’ll share interior images from this magnificent cathedral.
+If I muster up the courage, I’ll also climb the cathedral’s infamous bell tower.
+(One of my well-travelled readers alerted me that the St. Lawrence Tower ascent can be quite terrifying, so I’m not sure I’ll make it to the top!)

 Where in the World?